 Over 950 million in Africa lack access to clean cooking fuels.
-This is all the more worrying as it is also the only region in which the use of these fuels is rising.
-In 2019, Japan alone consumed more electricity than all African countries combined, with a population less than 1/10 of the size
+This is all the more worrying as it is also the only region in which the use of unclean fuels is rising.
+In 2019, Japan alone consumed more electricity than all of Africa, with a population less than 1/10 of the size

-AFRICA'S NATURAL RESOURCES: VITAL FOR A GLOBAL GREEN TRANSITION
+AFRICA'S NATURAL RESOURCES: VITAL FOR A GLOBAL GREEN TRANSITION world's electric batteries.